williambhs/vault/CS/Java/03 - DT - O - String.md

 -----

 Strings are sequences of characters.
 In Java, string objects are immutable which means they are constant and thus cannot be changed after creation.
+It is important to note that strings are non-primitive data types and refer to an object.

 As seen above - two ways to create a string, using string literals and using the new keyword.
 When you use a string literal, Java automatically creates a string object with that value - the value is automatically interned which means if more than one string literal with the same value is used, they will reference the same string object in memory.

+This means if you use == on string literals it will return true, but not if you use the new keyword.
+If using the new keyword use .equals to compare strings.

 **Useful/Relevant Methods:**